doobwa/pipeline/README.md

 Each script in the `methods/` folder should accept arguments specific to that method as well as:

+- `--id`: identifier for the set of arguments to use
 - `--train`: filename for the training data to be used
 - `--test`: filename for the test data
+- `--predictionsTrain`: filename for saving predictions for the training data
-- `--predictions`: filename for saving predictions for the test data
+- `--predictionsTest`: filename for saving predictions for the test data
 - `--log`: filename for writing log data, if it exists

 Any other arguments that are needed should be pulled from `config.json`.

-The predictions file should begin with "predictions" and have a single prediction for each row.
+The predictions file created by this script should begin with "predictions" and have a single prediction for each row.
 This file should have the same number of lines as the provided test file.

 ### Scripts that create features